 Over 3,000 people in 2016 alone died due to a distracted driver.
 While this number may not be as large as those fatalities related to intoxicated driving, it is a growing number.
 Also, it has been recorded that teenage drivers are four times more likely to have an accident due to distracted driving.

 Being in a car wreck can be an emotionally trying experience and a financially stressful time for many people.
-If you or someone you know has been in a car accident due to a distracted or drunk driver, please do not hesitate to contact SJ Injury Attorney's Pasadena auto accident attorneys.
-Allow our trusted attorneys to assist you through this stressful time.
+If you or someone you know has been in a car accident due to drunk or distracted driving, please do not hesitate to contact our Pasadena car accident attorneys.
+Allow our trusted Texas personal injury attorneys to assist you through this stressful time.
 Our firm has years of experience in helping individuals recover the maximum amount of damage from negligent parties.